Symmetry-Aware Transformer-based Mirror Detection: Experiments

-Following previous works \cite{yang2019my,lin2020progressive}, we use Mirror Segmentation Dataset (MSD) and Progressive Mirror Dataset (PMD) to evaluate our method.
-Besides, we also adopt an RGB-D dataset RGBD-Mirror to make a comparison with the state-of-the-art RGB-D mirror detection method PDNet \cite{mei2021depth}.
-MSD is the first proposed mirror detection dataset with 3,063 images for training and 955 images for testing.
-All of the images are captured by Yang \emph{et al.}~\cite{yang2019my} themselves and manually annotated.
-PMD is collected from six public datasets: ADE20K \cite{zhou2017scene,zhou2019semantic}, NYUD-V2 \cite{silberman2012indoor}, MINC \cite{bell2015material}, Pascal-Context \cite{mottaghi2014role}, SUNRGBD \cite{song2015sun}, and COCO-Stuff \cite{caesar2018coco}.
-It has 5,095 images for training and 571 images for testing, and is more challenging than MSD.
-RGBD-Mirror is the first mirror dataset with depth information.
-It is composed from four popular RGB-D datasets: Matterport3D \cite{chang2017matterport3d}, SUN- RGBD \cite{song2015sun}, ScanNet \cite{dai2017scannet} and 2D3DS \cite{armeni2017joint}, with 2,000 images for training and 1,049 images for testing.
+Following previous works~\cite{yang2019my,lin2020progressive}, we use Mirror Segmentation Dataset (MSD) and Progressive Mirror Dataset (PMD) to evaluate our method.
+Besides, we adopt an RGB-D dataset RGBD-Mirror to make a comparison with the state-of-the-art RGB-D mirror detection method PDNet~\cite{mei2021depth}.